Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 Well, as it turns out, [it's a more complicated feature than it sounded](https://github.com/rust-lang/rust/issues/27336).
 First there was some concern over how exactly it should [interact with i32 fallback](https://internals.rust-lang.org/t/interaction-of-user-defined-and-integral-fallbacks-with-inference/2496) but that one seemed... fairly negligible.
 No one wanted to default integer types for Hashers or Allocators, and those were the important things!
 But as time went on the compiler folks found more [hairy questions](https://github.com/rust-lang/rust/issues/27336#issuecomment-229988042) and things just got too nasty and... well the feature fell into limbo.
 In 2020 everyone just said let's stop pretending we're gonna crack this and [the tracking issue for the RFC was simply closed](https://github.com/rust-lang/rust/issues/27336#issuecomment-662951104).

 I'll be honest, I don't really "get" all the problems.
-It seems to be a mix of genuinely tricky corner cases mixed with fundamental limitations in the current inference engine (which has been descripted to me as "basically [bidirectional typechecking](https://ncatlab.org/nlab/show/bidirectional+typechecking) but with some hacky subtyping-plus-[Hindley-Miln](http://dev.stephendiehl.com/fun/006_hindley_milner.html)-ish thing grafted on").
+It seems to be a mix of genuinely tricky corner cases mixed with fundamental limitations in the current inference engine (which has been described to me as "basically [bidirectional typechecking](https://ncatlab.org/nlab/show/bidirectional+typechecking) but with some hacky subtyping-plus-[Hindley-Miln](http://dev.stephendiehl.com/fun/006_hindley_milner.html)-ish thing grafted on").

 But I have been on a kick of solving problems that I can't understand with [solutions that are obviously correct](https://gankra.github.io/blah/tower-of-weakenings/), so I don't *need* to understand the problem if I can make something simpler that seemingly "has to work".
 Let's try!